 You can also use local programs to work on projects and then copy them into web-based platforms instead of working directly in the web-based platform.
-For example, you can use Word without using an internet connection, which saves power.
+For example, you can use Word without an internet connection, saving power.

-You can then copy your data into a Google Doc when you need to use the web-based features.
-Many Google products also have the option to work offline, which saves power.
+You can copy your data into a Google Doc using the web-based features.
+Many Google products also have the option to work offline, which saves energy.

-You can read my other article, which shows you how to disable certain programs on startup if you want programs only to run when you open them, instead of every time your computer starts up.
+You can read my other article, which shows you how to disable certain programs on startup if you want programs only to run when you open them instead of when it starts.

-Many of the activities that conserve power will also help your computer function at its peak, so you aren’t just helping the environment; you’re helping yourself!
+Many activities that conserve power will also help your computer function at its peak, so you aren’t just helping the environment; you’re helping yourself!

 Use PC BIOS functions

-To access these settings, hit the designated function key when you power up your machine.
+To access these settings, hit the designated function key when you start up your machine.
 It will show you the system power settings.

-You can make changes and enable sleep settings from this screen, according to your preferences.
-From here, you can do things like enable sleep settings when you close your laptop.
+You can make changes and enable sleep settings from this screen according to your preferences.
+From here, you can enable sleep settings when you close your laptop.

 These functions are a little more specific than the ones offered in the Control Panel menu.

-However, if you aren’t a computer expert and don’t understand BIOS functions, you can still impact your computer energy consumption with the regular menus.
+However, you can still impact your computer energy consumption with the regular menus if you aren’t an expert and don’t understand BIOS functions.

 Power-saving usage tips

-It can be hard to break old habits, so if you have trouble remembering to shut down programs or power down your laptop at the end of the workday, set reminders or hook your system up to a power strip with a timer.
+It can be hard to break old habits, so if you have trouble remembering to shut programs or shut down your laptop at the end of the workday, set reminders, or hook your system up to a power strip with a timer.

-You don’t have to be a programmer or a computer whiz to use less energy.
-You have to know how your computer’s operating system works and your own work habits.
+You don’t have to be a programmer or a whiz to use less energy.
+You must know how your operating system works and your work habits.

 Notebooks and laptops vs. desktops

-When considering which type of computer uses less power, laptops are the better option.
+Laptops are the better option when considering which type of computer uses less power.
 Desktop set-ups use significantly more power than a notebook or laptop model.

 Part of this is because desktops don’t have a battery option.
 They also tend to be larger and less efficient.
 Given the option between a notebook and a desktop, it’s more efficient to pick the laptop.

-Only charge your laptop when you need to, rather than leaving it plugged in all the time.
+Only charge your laptop when you need to, rather than leave it plugged in all the time.
 This will help prevent any phantom power drain.

-Also, don’t leave the adapter plugged in unless you’re using timers or smart plugs.
+Also, don’t leave the adapter in unless you use timers or smart plugs.
 Many laptops have special energy-saving settings to preserve battery life.

 Upgrade your machine

-Reducing your computer’s energy consumption isn’t an activity that starts and stops with the way you use your machine.
+Reducing your computer’s energy consumption isn’t an activity that starts and stops with how you use your machine.

 When the time comes to get a new computer, look for one that meets both the Energy Star and EPEAT standards.

-Energy Star machines have to meet specific standards on how much power they consume.
-All Apple computers meet these standards, and the vast majority of PCs do as well.
+Energy Star machines must meet specific standards on how much power they consume.
+All Apple computers meet these standards, and most PCs do as well.

-The manufacturing process is greener, the operation is more efficient, and the recycling of dysfunctional machines is easier for EPEAT certified products.
+The manufacturing process is greener, the operation is more efficient, and recycling dysfunctional machines is easier for EPEAT-certified products.

 If you’re using a desktop, you can usually replace parts of it more inexpensively than buying an entirely new machine.